josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 ---

-Lately, my son's been really into soccer.
+Lately, my son's been really into playing soccer.
 (Or, at least, the closest game you can play to soccer inside, with the doorways on either side of the living room serving as the goals.
 We play with a small, soft, squishy ball, so as to minimize the collateral damage.)

 He laughs and squeals as we fight for control of the ball, racing back and forth across the miniaturized field.
 He never stops moving, or shouting in delight, no matter how long the game goes.
 Rarely have I ever seen his energy supply exhausted.